Sangwan70/Building-an-LLM-From-Scratch/setup/02_installing-python-libraries/README.md

 This document provides more information on double-checking your installed Python version and packages.
 (Please see the [../01_optional-python-setup-preferences](../01_optional-python-setup-preferences) folder for more information on installing Python and Python packages.)

-I used the following libraries listed [here](https://github.com/rasbt/LLMs-from-scratch/blob/main/requirements.txt) for this book.
+I used the following libraries listed [here](https://github.com/Sangwan70/Building-an-LLM-From-Scratch/blob/main/requirements.txt) for this course.
 Newer versions of these libraries are likely compatible as well.
 However, if you experience any problems with the code, you can try these library versions as a fallback.

 To install these requirements most conveniently, you can use the `requirements.txt` file in the root directory for this code repository and execute the following command: